EchoFromZero/Final_Project_Bookstore_Updated/about.md

 In addition to the programming knowledge I learned through the process, I also find the following method/practice helpful in my process of programming:

-1. Listing "Must Have," "Should Have," "Could Have" is helpful establish a clear, focused goal of the project.
+1. Listing "Must Have," "Should Have," "Could Have" is helpful in establishing a clear, focused goal of the project.

 2. Finding the appropriate terms to ask the question.

 3. Browsing various related/relevant models, and learning their programming langauge through these models.

-4. It is helpful to talk to Patrick about the project and issues I have in the program, who gave me some valuable specific suggestions in programming; It is also helpful to talk to my partner who has no knowledge of programming, but understands what I want to do and give some refreshing advice from a client's perspective to improve the product from the product's end.
+4. It is helpful to talk to Patrick about the project and issues I have in the project, who gave me some valuable specific suggestions in programming; It is also helpful to talk to my partner who has no knowledge of programming, but understands what I want to do and give some refreshing advice from a client's perspective to improve the product from the product's end.

 ## Next Step (Client Communication)
 Although I'm pretty familiar with the needs and wants of the project, I want to talk to the bookstore manager about the project and will confirm with him if he has any further needs and wants.
 I will have a couple of test runs with him before we finally use this program in the bookstore.

-## Breakdown of the weeks
+## Breakdown of the weeks (Process)
 ### Week 4/7-4/14
 1. 2h create final projects file (bookstore), list the details of about.md, create a tentative booklist (csv) for testing.
 But don't know why in the author's categories, there is a pair of quotation marks.
 Really excited about this project.
 2. 3.5h Set up a barcode scanner; figuring out how to incorporate csv into a dictionary, how to search under csv.DictReader, but not wroking...
 Can print out the full list.
 Still working on the search function.